JohnEarnest/Octo/docs/Manual.md

 	unary:  - ~ ! sin cos tan exp log abs sqrt sign ceil floor
 	binary: - + * / % & | ^ << >> pow min max

-Additionally, the mathematical constants `E` and `PI` are usable, and the constant `HERE` indicates the address of the compiled ROM at the time of evaluation.
+Additionally, the mathematical constants `E` and `PI` are usable, and the constant `HERE` indicates the address immediately following the end of the compiled ROM at the time of evaluation.
 Note that as with all Octo commands, the tokens of a `:calc` expression must be separated by whitespace.
 Bitwise operations are performed as if arguments were 32-bit signed integers, and otherwise they are treated as floating-point.
 When referenced, calculated constants are truncated to integegral values as appropriate.
 Order of evaluation is strictly right-to-left unless overridden by parentheses.
 The following expressions are equivalent:

 	:calc foo { 2 * 3 + baz }
 	:calc foo { 2 * ( 3 + baz ) }